Super League: Background and establishment

 The proposal to merge neighbouring clubs, many of whom were local rivals and had been part of communities for a hundred years, proved unpopular.
-On Good Friday 1995 it was announced that Toulouse had pulled out and Widnes had their own place alongside Warrington, this as well as anti-merger campaigns and debates in parliament effectively killing any change of mergers happening.
+On Good Friday 1995 it was announced that Toulouse had pulled out and Widnes had their own place alongside Warrington, this as well as anti-merger campaigns and debates in parliament effectively killing any chance of mergers happening.

 The first major change before the Super League happened in the 1994–95 season.
 It was decided the teams finishing in the top ten of the First Division would be in the Super League.
 Teams finishing 11–15 would be relegated to the Second Division while the bottom team would be relegated to the new Third Division.
 In the current Second Division the top seven teams would remain while the rest would make up the Third Division.

 Controversy occurred at the end of 1994–95 when Keighley won the Second Division but were denied promotion due to fourth placed London Broncos being fast tracked to the First Division as Lindsay wanted the Super League to have greater national coverage.
 This resulted in a legal challenge from Keighley and Widnes who were both denied a place in the Super League.

 The 1995–96 season would be the last to be played in winter and fittingly was the sports centenary year.
 The season was kept short, starting in August and finishing in January, with the 1995 World Cup taking place in October.